 - app-level battery usage tracking

-Types of Battery Saving Options
+Battery Saving Options Explained

 Built-in System Modes